icon-project/documentation/references/t-bears-reference.md

     stop         Stop tbears service
     deploy       Deploy the SCORE
-    clear        Clear all SCOREs deployed on tbears service test         Run the unittest in the project init         Initialize tbears project
+    clear        Clear all SCOREs deployed on tbears service test         Run the unittest in the SCORE init         Initialize tbears project
     samples      This command has been deprecated since v1.1.0 genconf      Generate tbears config files. (tbears_server_config.json,